erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

           # Each record for a single XM lists the RefSeq and Gnomon information for each.
 The full record is all on one line

           # Loaded into R, rest of analysis code is in R
+          # Stats:
+            # C_vir had 187 unique XPs that were matched to XMs, of those, only 109 actually matched to Orthologues.
+Meaning that 78 were not mapped to orthogroups
+              # When matching this new subset dataframe, subset for the rows that also had matches to the C_gig list in the C_gig column.
+This brought it down to 84 rows.
+            # C_gig had 357 unique XPs that were matched to XMs, of those 200 matched to orthologs, meaning that 157 were not mapped to orthogroups

   `